bhboyle/ESP32_Light_Switch/README.md

 6. Fits into a standard wall box in North America
 7. Standard Normally open switching and three way switching
 8. If I can figure it out, I would like the switch to know if the switched circuit is active.
 Meaning, if the switch is on.
 This will require a means to measure the current on the switched side. **This version of the board does not have this feature.
 Maybe the next version**
 9. LED colors.
-Red - Boot up, Yellow - WIFI connected, Green - WIFI and MQTT connected
+Red - Boot up, Yellow - WIFI connected, Green - WIFI and MQTT connected, Blue = AP is active
 10. Remember power state for power failures using preferences